dgmulei/wayscribe-web-app-v1/domain-files/smarter-premed/strategic_insights.md

 ### The Successful Reapplication Formula

 First, get your application reviewed by someone who will hurt your feelings.
-Not your premed advisor who's been encouraging you for four years.
+Not your pre-med advisor who's been encouraging you for four years.
 Not your parents who think you walk on water.
 Someone who will say, "Your personal statement reads like a LinkedIn profile" or "Your clinical experience is checking boxes, not understanding medicine."

 Second, identify your application's fatal flaw.
 Every rejected application has one.
 Common fatal flaws:
 - No clear "why medicine" narrative